 - You must leave the room after 2 hours if another student is waiting.
 Lab Monitors will remind you to vacate the room 15 minutes before your time is up.

-- If all rooms are occupied, you may use the Assistive Technology workstations in the Study Commons or Research Commons.
+- If all rooms are occupied, you may use the Assistive Technology workstations in the Study Commons, Research Commons or other areas of the Library.
 The Lab Monitor on duty can direct you to these locations.

-- No food or drinks in the rooms
+- No food or drinks are allowed in the rooms.

 Students who would like to book time in these rooms (up to 2 hours per day) during business hours may make reservations by emailing email@example.com, calling the ATC Lab Monitors during the hours of operation at (415) 405-5528 or in-person at the ATC.